 In the final phase of the project, one selected system is examined for its robustness and implementability in practice; the impact of switching water sources on membrane fouling is also studied.

 Installations have been designed and built for research work on the application of RO with commercially-available RO, including minimal pre-treatment, and with innovative RO without pre-treatment.
-Field studies have been carried out at one site using locally available surface water, in which heavy membrane system fouling was observed, which can be controlled through a package of measures.
-This year, a new pilot study started at the Kamerik site of Oasen using surface water which generated a strong membrane fouling.
-Simultaneously, an innovative RO system has been studied in which fouling can be controlled in an innovative fashion.
-Different systems that safeguard the integrity of the disinfection capacity of the Multi-Source Single-Stage RO have been assessed and a selection of the most suitable system will follow.
+Field studies have been carried out at two locations (pond water at KWR and surface water at Oasen’s Kamerik site) with locally available surface water which generated extensive membrane-system fouling, which can be controlled through a package of measures.
+The measures include (i) pre-treatment with screens, (ii) periodic air/water cleaning, (iii) low flux operational rates and (iv) pre-treatment with cation exchange.
+At the same time, a study is underway on an innovative spacerless system which controls fouling in an innovative fashion.
+Different systems that safeguard the integrity of the disinfection capacity of the Multi-Source Single-Stage RO system have been assessed and a new innovative membrane integrity monitor is being developed.